This brief tutorial shows students and new users how to disable or re-enable Windows 10 SmartScreen filter.

 SmartScreen filter was introduced with Microsoft Internet Explorer 8 (IE 8) web browser.
 It was developed to protect user computers from viruses and spyware programs online.

-SmartScreen filter seems to be so successful that Microsoft implemented this security mechanism within the OS itself starting with Windows 8 and it comes enabled by default.
+SmartScreen filter seems so successful that Microsoft implemented this security mechanism within the OS, starting with Windows 8, and it is enabled by default.